Nerodia erythrogaster

-Nerodia erythrogaster, commonly known as the plain-bellied water snake or plainbelly water snake, is a familiar species of mostly aquatic, nonvenomous, colubrid snake endemic to the United States.
+Nerodia erythrogaster, also known as the plain-bellied water snake or plainbelly water snake, is a common species of semi-aquatic, non-venomous colubrid snake endemic to the United States.

 Description

-The plain-bellied water snake is a large, thick-bodied, solid-colored snake.
-Subspecies can be brown, gray, olive green, greenish-gray, and black in color.
-Some lighter colored snakes display dark dorsal blotches.
-This snake can be distinguished from other water snakes by its plain, unmarked underside varying in color from red to yellow.
-It gets its common name because it has no marking on its underside.
-Its scientific name erythrogaster comes from the Greek word “erythros” meaning red and “gaster” meaning belly.
-This species exhibits geographically defined phenotypic variation which results in a number of different subspecies.
+The plain-bellied water snake is a large, thick-bodied, mostly patternless snake, with a generally beige underside.
+Some snakes display a thin, white line between the pale belly and their darker top scales.
+Subspecies can range from dark brown, gray, and olive-green to greenish-gray or blackish in color.
+Some lighter-colored individuals have dark dorsal patterns.
+Plain-bellied water snakes can be distinguished from other water snakes by their "plain", patternless undersides, which vary in color from light reddish hues to beige; this is where they get the common name "plain-bellied", as they typically have no notable markings on their bellies.
+There used to be recognized subspecies of the plain-bellied water snake, although scientists often had a hard time differentiating between them.
+This has led to these subspecies no longer being recognized.

+The scientific name erythrogaster comes from the Greek word "erythros" (meaning 'red') and "gaster" (meaning 'belly').
+This species exhibits geographically-distinct, phenotypic variations which result in a number of unique subspecies.
 Adults vary in size from 24 to 40 inches (76–122 cm) in total length.
-Juvenile snakes have banding patterns similar to banded water snakes, but can be identified by their unmarked bellies.
+Juvenile snakes feature patterns similar to banded water snakes, but can be identified by their unmarked bellies.